madhavagarwal3012/My-Algorithms/README.md

    cd My-Algorithms
    ```

+## 📚 Usage

+Each algorithm can be used by importing the respective Program file and calling its methods with your data.

 ## Contributing 🤝

 Contributions to this repository are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/madhavagarwal3012/My-Algorithms/issues).
 If you'd like to contribute code, you can fork the repository and submit a pull request.